dbilanoski/cheat-sheets/tools/chrony.md

 ## Configuration

-Access the config file
+Access the configuration file

 ```bash
 sudo nano /etc/chrony/chrony.conf
 ```

-Locate this part and comment out default servers and add your own NTP servers addressess.
+Locate this part and comment out default servers and add your own NTP servers addresses.

 ```bash
 # This will use (up to):